antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

     case the data is not atomic, and therefore it is not additive.
 You cannot add or subtracted population density or euro per capita figures.
-In this case, you can only do the imputation if you additively come up with euro and population figures for `IE023+IE024+IE025`, and divide the result.
+In this case, you can only do the imputation if you additive come up with euro and population figures for `IE023+IE024+IE025`, and divide the result.

 -   If the change is not a re-arrangement of lower level, lower